Five Biblical Principles for Tax Policy

 VI.
 SUMMARY

-There are at least five basic biblical principles that public servants need incorporate into viable tax policies in order to ensure that they are not only successful, but even more important, pleasing to God.
-Our nation is in need of God’s blessing— and obedience to His precepts is the way to best position one’s self and one’s nation to gain it.
-If any of these five principles is missing, the success of the tax policy will not be as great, comparatively speaking, than if all were.
+There are at least five basic biblical principles that public servants need incorporate into viable tax policies in order to ensure that they are not only successful, but even more importantly, pleasing to God.
+Our nation is in need of God’s blessing—and obedience to His precepts is the way to best position oneself and one’s nation to gain them.
+If any of these five principles is missing, the success of the tax policy will not be as great as if all were present.
 Those biblically based principles by way of review and summary follow:

 - Public servants have the right to tax.